ublue-os/website/docs/index.md

 ## Why would I use these?

 These images reflect a more [cloud-native](https://www.youtube.com/watch?v=vZ1LRe_foJY) approach to running Linux on your desktop.
-We feel that a dedicated group of enthusiasts can automate a large amount of toil that plagues existing Linux desktops today:
+We feel that a dedicated group of enthusiasts can automate a large amount of toil that plagues existing Linux desktops today, here's the video summary:

 <div class="video-wrapper">
-  <iframe width="1280" height="720" src="https://www.youtube.com/embed/X8h304Jp9N8" frameborder="0" allowfullscreen></iframe>
+  <iframe width="1280" height="720" src="https://www.youtube.com/embed/X8h304Jp9N8?t=435" frameborder="0" allowfullscreen></iframe>
 </div>

 ### Advantages over traditional Linux desktops